Audio sample number 29, and then we'll get to number four in an order.

 This is fraud against taxpayers.

-I'm gonna lie, so you can lie.
+I'm going to lie so you can lie.

-Now, when the patient, the protester asks if he can get in trouble, the doctor says no, no way.
+Now, when the patient, the protester, asks if he can get in trouble, the doctor says no, no way.

 No, no, no, no, no, no.